-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of shareholders of Andlauer Healthcare Group Inc. (the "Company") will be held virtually via live audio webcast on Wednesday, May 12, 2021 at 11:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of shareholders of Andlauer Healthcare Group Inc. (the "Company") will be held virtually via live audio webcast on Thursday, May 4, 2023 at 10:00 a.m.
 (Toronto time), for the following purposes:

-- 1. TO RECEIVE the financial statements of the Company and the auditors' report thereon, for the year ended December 31, 2020; - 2.
+- 1. TO RECEIVE the financial statements of the Company and the auditors' report thereon, for the year ended December 31, 2022; - 2.
 TO ELECT members of the board of directors of the Company; - 3.
 TO APPOINT auditors and to authorize the board of directors of the Company to fix their remuneration; and - 4.
-TO TRANSACT such other business as may properly come before the Meeting or any adjournment thereof.
+TO TRANSACT such other business as may properly come before the Meeting or any postponement or adjournment thereof.

-Holders of subordinate voting shares and multiple voting shares of the Company (collectively, "Shareholders") of record at the close of business on Monday, March 15, 2021 (the "Record Date") will be entitled to vote at the Meeting.
+Holders of subordinate voting shares and multiple voting shares of the Company (collectively, "Shareholders") of record at the close of business on Tuesday, March 7, 2023 (the "Record Date") will be entitled to vote at the Meeting.

 The Company is using "notice and access" delivery to furnish proxy materials to Shareholders via the Internet.
 Management of the Company believes that this delivery process will expedite Shareholders' receipt of proxy materials and lower the costs and reduce the environmental impact of the Meeting.
-On or around April 5, 2021, the Company will send to Shareholders of record as of the Record Date a notice and access notification (the "N&A Notice") containing instructions on how to access the Company's proxy materials for the fiscal year ended December 31, 2020.
+On or around April 4, 2023, the Company will send to Shareholders of record as of the Record Date a notice and access notification (the "N&A Notice") containing instructions on how to access the Company's proxy materials for the fiscal year ended December 31, 2022.
 The N&A Notice will also provide instructions on how to vote and how to receive a paper copy of the proxy materials by mail.

-This year, out of caution with regards to the ongoing public health impact of the novel coronavirus COVID-19, and to mitigate risks to the health and safety of the Company's Shareholders, employees and other stakeholders, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
+Similar to last year, the Meeting will be in a virtual only format, which will be conducted via live audio webcast over the Internet.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.

-Shareholders who choose to attend the Meeting will do so by accessing a live audio webcast of the Meeting via the Internet by visiting www.virtualshareholdermeeting.com/AND2021.
+Shareholders who choose to attend the Meeting will do so by accessing a live audio webcast of the Meeting via the Internet by visiting www.virtualshareholdermeeting.com/AND2023.
 Shareholders will be able to listen to the Meeting live, submit questions and submit their vote while the Meeting is being held.